In a totally surprising, not at all foreseeable sequence of events, Planet Fitness doesn’t have squat racks.

 - Add the weights you want.

 Note: Check the starting resistance label for the Smith machine.
-It should state the Smith machine has 20 pounds the minimum weight, so keep that in mind when adding your own weights.
+It should state the Smith machine’s bar weight, which should be about 15-20 pounds, so keep that in mind when adding your own weights.

 - Put your back to the front of the machine and lean back to the bar.